 The Most Comprehensive Baby Shower Checklist

 This checklist is comprehensive.
 It has everything you will need to think about for your baby shower.
-If there are things that don’t apply to you, or you cannot be bothered with – simply check them.
+If there are elements that don’t apply to you, or you cannot be bothered with – simply check them.
 The goal is to make things as simple as possible for yourself.

-Click here for your Printable Baby Shower Checklist PDF.
+Free Printable Baby Shower Checklist